Banana Protein Cookies

 These cookies have been packed with EXTRAS!
 Forget just the average protein cookies, as these have been super boosted to give you 12g of protein in each, and they taste great.

 Bananas are a filling snack on their own, but when baked with lots of other energy-boosting ingredients, you get all the sweet flavor plus lots of extra nutrition.
-It’s a great way to use a banana up if it’s going a bit soft.

 Cooked quinoa and chia seeds have also been added to these Banana Protein Cookies to give you a nutty flavor and extra protein sources.
 These cookies aren’t just about protein powders!

-cookie broken in half
+cookie broken in half on top of stack

 Ingredients You’ll Need

-Egg – A large egg has been used for this recipe.
+Egg (1) – A large egg has been used for this recipe.
 Try and source some organic, free-range ones as their nutrition is better.

-Vanilla extract – You can omit this if you need to, but it does add a delicious depth of flavor.
+Vanilla extract (1 tsp) – You can omit this if you need to, but it does add a delicious depth of flavor.
 Use the extract and not the essence, though, as the taste is far superior!

-Cooked quinoa – This is quick to do yourself, but you can use a pouch of pre-cooked quinoa if you like.
+Cooked quinoa (1/2 cup) – This is quick to do yourself, but you can use a pouch of pre-cooked quinoa if you like.
 Just make sure there are no added flavorings, as these cookies are all about the banana!

-Chia seeds – Full of delicious omega-3 goodness and a great binding agent, these little seeds are so good!
+Chia seeds (1 tbsp) – Full of delicious omega-3 goodness and a great binding agent, these little seeds are so good!
 You could switch with any other seeds if you like, as they would work just as well.

-ingredients for banan cookies
+ingredients for protein cookies

 How to Make Banana Protein Cookies

+Step 1.
 First, preheat the oven to 350F.
 Then, line a baking sheet with parchment paper.
 You could also brush the paper with a bit of oil, just to make sure nothing sticks.

 Mix your mashed banana with the almond butter, honey, egg, and vanilla extract in a bowl, until you have a well-combined batter.

+Step 2.
 Next, in a separate bowl, place the protein powder, rolled oats, quinoa, chia seeds, baking powder, and sea salt and stir together until well mixed.

 Pour the oats and quinoa mix into the wet ingredients and stir until you have a well-combined batter.

+Step 3.
 Using a cookie scoop like this one, place 7 servings of the batter onto the baking sheet and form into cookie shapes.
 It will be a little runny but don’t worry!

+Step 4.
 Place the tray into the oven and bake for 20-25 minutes, until the edges are golden brown and colored a little on top.
+Allow the cookies to cool down before serving.

-baked banana cookies
+steps to make banana cookies

 How to Store Protein Cookies?